Ikhal/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts that print the absolute pathname of the current working directory
+scripts that print the absolute pathname of the current working directory in a long format